WesleyJw/Learning/Kubernets/spark_on_kubernetes_series/readme.md

 sudo kubectl apply -f scripts/yamls/2_users-by-city_delight.yaml
 ```

-If you need redeploy an application you need to delete the SaprkApplication created when you apply scritp with kubectl.
+If you need to redeploy an application you need to delete the SaprkApplication created when you apply scritp with kubectl.
 Every time that you need to redeploy an application it is necessary to remove the spark application.

 ### Integration With AWS

-To connect a spark application with a aws bucket (S3), We need to config some jars.
-Therefore, We need to change the yaml file and put some config rows:
+To connect a spark application with an AWS bucket (S3), We need to configure some jars.
+Therefore, We need to change the YAML file and put some config rows:

 ```
 sparkConf: